microsoft/P.910/docs/results.md

     * `[downloaded_batch_result]_votes_per_worker.csv`: Long format of rating per clip, includes: HITId, workerid, file, vote and condition.
     * `[downloaded_batch_result]_quantity_bonus_report.csv`: List of workers who are eligible for quantity bonus with the amount of bonus (to be used with the mturk_utils.py).
     * `[downloaded_batch_result]_quality_bonus_report.csv`: List of workers who are eligible for quality bonus with the amount of bonus (to be used with the mturk_utils.py).
     * `[downloaded_batch_result]_extending.csv`: List of HITIds with number of assignment per each which are needed to reach a specific number of votes per clip.
+    * `[downloaded_batch_result]_block_list.csv`: List of workers with low performance that potentially can be blocked from future jobs.
     * In addition a summary in the condition level will be provided for all three scales in `[downloaded_batch_result]_votes_per_cond_all`.